-PHYS 401-3 Seminar on Contemporary Topics in Physics Special topics from current areas of research in basic and applied
+PHYS 401-3 Seminar on Contemporary Topics in Physics Special topics from current areas of research in basic and applied physics.

-PHYS 402-3 Physics Research Project Experimental or theoretical research project conducted by the student under the supervision of a faculty member.
+PHYS 402-(1-6) Physics Research Project This is an experimental or theoretical research project conducted by the student under the supervision of a faculty member.
+This course may be repeated to a maximum of 6 credit hours.